wasimbaig/espcap/README.md

 ## Recommendations

-It is highly recommended, although not required, that you use the Anaconda Python distribution by Continuum Analytics for espcap.
+It is highly recommended, although not required, that you use the Anaconda Python distribution by Continuum Analytics for Espcap.
 This distribution contains Python 2.7.10 and bundles a rich set of programming packages for analytics and machine learning.
 You can download Anaconda Python here: http://continuum.io/downloads.